 Some might say, “do we really need to put safety glasses on?”.
 It may seem too much, but it is not unusual to have eye injuries while wrenching.
 A cordless ratchet drives the nuts and bolts in a speedy manner.

 And a little bit of unconsciousness can cause the bolt or nut slipping into the air.
-In such case, even a glasses aren’t enough and may also require a head protection as well.
+In such a case, even glasses aren’t enough and may also require head protection as well.

 Wear Hand Gloves